 Measure all doorways, staircases and hallways the piano will pass through.
 Don’t forget to measure the height of the moving truck as well.
 Ensure the new space can accommodate the piano before you begin moving.

-2. Gather your equipment and helpers
+2. Gather the right equipment

-3. Prepare the piano
+3. Prepare the piano for moving

-• Grand or baby grand: Close and lock all lids.
+- Grand or baby grand: Close and lock all lids.
 Remove the legs using a screwdriver, wrapping them in moving blankets.
 Have at least one person hold the piano’s body as you detach the legs.
 Secure it on the skid board before wrapping it in padding and strapping it down.

+A piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”

 Never move a piano by its legs.
-Kate Hart, a relocations manager at Fantastic Removals, warns that “a piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”

-... a piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”
+“A piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap,” said Kate Hart, a relocation manager at Fantastic Removals.

-If your skid board doesn’t have sufficient padding, fold a furniture pad and place it underneath for added cushioning.
-Once it’s securely on the skid, wrap the piano in moving blankets, securing it with straps, bungee cords or tape.
+- Once it’s securely on the skid, wrap the piano in moving blankets, securing it with straps, bungee cords or tape.
 Never put tape directly on the piano, only on your packing material.
-Lastly, use two or three straps to secure the piano to the board, using the existing slots.

-4. Clear the pathway
+5. Clear the pathway

 Make sure you have an unobstructed path directly to the truck.
 This includes moving all furniture out of the way, rolling up rugs and ensuring any ramps are in place and secured.

-5. Load and unload the piano
+6. Load and unload the piano

 Moving slowly and deliberately, wheel the piano to your loading location and up the ramp into the truck.
 Ideally, the piano should be loaded into your moving truck first and positioned as close to the back wall as possible.
 This is the most secure location and will reduce shifting during transit.